 Now, in the fairy tale, they don’t give us much information about what happened whilst the princess slumbered.
 We can hypothesize she missed out on attending a few galas, perhaps she missed a beheading or two, but it’s almost as if time didn’t pass and nothing was missed.
 In contrast, my sleeping beauty missed out on a lot.
 Because Dylan was always either sleeping or sleepy, he had very limited time and energy to do anything.
 He missed out on playdates and park visits and birthday parties (even two of his own).
 He never learned to ride a bike or throw a ball or play a sport or even to read and write (though fortunately, thanks to Leap Frog, he learned all his numbers and letters pre-narcolepsy).
 He never even learned the bare basics of how to play or how to socialize or how to be a friend – all things kids typically learn organically by interacting with one another.
 Play may seem trivial, but it is crucial for learning and developing new skills.
 Play enriches social-emotional skills (eg. empathy, patience, teamwork), physical skills (eg. fine motor and gross motor), academic learning, cognitive development and so much more.

 It was a sip, not a kiss, that awoke my sleeping beauty.
 Dylan started taking Xyrem, a powerful narcolepsy medication that improves nighttime sleep, one month shy of his fifth birthday.
 Xyrem hasn’t been quite the “miracle kiss” we were hoping it would be, but it certainly improved Dylan’s excessive daytime sleepiness.
 After several weeks on Xyrem, Dylan slowly started to wake up.
 With more waking hours, Dylan now had more time (in theory) to play with his peers but although he was chronologically five-years-old, he had the skill set of a three-year-old.
-As you can imagine, that presented
+As you can imagine, that presented some many challenges.

 This two-year gap in time translated into delayed everything for Dylan – delayed social skills, delayed motor skills, delayed academic skills – except for his humour skills which, remarkably, remained completely unscathed, if not enhanced.
 In practical terms, these delays make Dylan’s day-to-day life just a little bit harder.
 Zippers and buttons are his nemesis; penmanship is nearly impossible; socializing is confusing and confounding; and emotional regulation needs (a lot of) fine tuning.
 In financial terms, I’m spending more money on therapists and programs than the Kardashians spend on make-up.
 Dylan takes karate and swimming to improve his gross motor skills; he works with an occupational therapist to refine his fine motor skills; he sees a psychologist to develop his social skills; he works with not one, but two tutors to advance his academic skills; and the Leap Frog videos have made a triumphant return from hibernation.
 Ironically, all of these programs and specialists, which are meant to minimize his delays, monopolize his still limited supply of waking hours and take away his free time to play with peers.
 A perpetual case of catch 22.